greenya/SpaceLib/README.md

 TODO: ui: Grid: support other directions
 TODO: ui: Grid: support scroll

+    consider separating scroll logic to the Frame root (now its part of Flow method only); the idea is that scrolling should not know/care about layout method; the layout method should provide info for the scroll, size needed to fit all children

 TODO: ui: add slider support // maybe Actor_Slider_Thumb with { min=0, max=5, current=3 }

 TODO: ui: support multiple callbacks for some events